Santander accepts documents in English, French, Italian, Portuguese, Swedish, or German

 The good news is that Santander accepts documents in Spanish, English, French, Italian, Portuguese, Swedish, or German, so no translation is required if your documents are in one of these languages.

-If you want to simplify your experience of purchasing a property directly from another country, Homevest might be a solution that helps you secure a cross-border mortgage.
+If you're looking to simplify purchasing a property in Spain from abroad, Homevest could be your solution for a cross-border mortgage.

 Santander Spanish mortgage for non-residents: pros and cons